lestece/BIM-Dance-Studio/README.md

 ![Back to Top button](docs/README-images/back-to-top-btn.png)

-All of the web pages provide the user with a fixed "Back to top" button for helping them to quickly and easily scroll back to the top of the pages.
+All of the web pages provide the user with a fixed "back-to-top" button for helping them quickly and easily scroll back to the top of the pages.

 _The button has been omitted in the booking page and the booking confirmation page_ because considered uneccessary due to the little (or none) scrolling the user has to make.